 - Nurses make good money.
-According to the Bureau of Labor Statistics, the median pay for a registered nurse in 2019 was $73,300 per year.
+According to the Bureau of Labor Statistics, the median pay for a registered nurse in 2021 is $75,330 per year.
 And nurses who pursue advanced practice careers can earn upwards of $90,000 per year.

 - There is great flexibility in nursing.
 As a nurse, you can plan on choosing when and where you’d like to work.
 You can choose a part-time, full-time or per diem position.
 There are three shifts to choose from (day, evening and overnight).
 You can elect to work in a hospital, outpatient or non-traditional setting.
 There are positions available in the city, the suburbs, or the country.
 And even if you take some time off, you’ll likely face little difficulty finding a new position when you are ready to work again.

 - You’ll enjoy job satisfaction as a nurse.
 You’ll leave work at the end of the day knowing that you made a difference.
 A Gallup poll shows that nursing has been voted the most respected profession for 19 years running.
 Nurses are an invaluable liaison between physicians and their patients, spending more time with patients than any other healthcare team member.
 Nursing, in sum, is one of the most rewarding careers you can choose.